cyberanalyst86/MITRE-ATT-CK-Enterprise-Matrix-Visualizer-/README.md

 2.)
 If error is encountered when installing the required dependencies, please use do the following: pip install beautifulsoup and pip install pandas.

 3.)
-Please read blog for how the program works - https://www.ishareinfo.com/post/alternative-mitre-att-ck-navigator-my-mitre-att-ck-visualizer-2-0
+Please read blog for how the program works - https://www.ishareinfo.com/post/alternative-mitre-att-ck-navigator-my-mitre-att-ck-visualizer-2-0 or read the html file in the repository

 3.)
 The main program to run is Mitre_Attack_Enterprise_Matrix_Visualisation (Main).py which will call functions from the rest of the python files in the code repository.